xilojc2001/RepData_PeerAssessment1/PA1_template.md

 ```

-## Imputing missing values
+## Inputing missing values

 There are many days/intervals where there are missing values (coded as `NA`).
-The presence of missing days may introduce bias into some calculations or summaries of the data.

 ```r